Nnrudrapatna35/college-football-fight-songs-project/data-analysis/data-analysis.md

 The intercept tells us that for a song with 0 bpm which lasts 0 seconds, the expected number of tropes is 4.58.
-But of course, this is nonsensical since none of the fight songs we are considering in our analysis last 0 seconds (for that matter, no songs, by definition, last 0 seconds\!).
+But of course, this is nonsensical, since none of the fight songs we are considering in our analysis last 0 seconds (for that matter, no songs, by definition, last 0 seconds\!).
 The slope coefficient associated with `bpm` tells us that for an increase in 1 bpm, the number of tropes is expected, on average,